 Chances are you’ve simply slept on your arm and a brief massage will get the blood flowing again

-What Should I do if I Wake up With Numbness in Hands While Sleeping?
+What Should I Do if I Wake Up with Numbness in My Hands While Sleeping?

 When your hands fall asleep at night, it can be a traumatic experience.
 If this happens, take a deep breath and relax.
 Chances are you’ve simply slept on your arm and a brief massage will get the blood flowing again.
 When hands go numb while sleeping on side, switch your sleeping position and lay your hands by your sides, never over your head or under your pillow.